 All students entering their first semester at Valor Christian College are required to attend a mandatory registration and orientation session before they begin classes.
 Registration packets will be provided to students at the designated registration time.
 Unpaid tuition and fees will be collected, ID badges and proxy cards will be issued, parking stickers will be purchased and other vital information will be gathered.
-Classes will be scheduled and textbook information will be available at this time as well.
+Students will have the option to adjust their schedule.
+Textbook information will be available two weeks before the start of the semester.
+We ask that all students make plans to be present for orientation.